-The most extreme framing of the risk of losing overseas suppliers came from one distributor in Saint Kitts and Nevis.
-Following the argument that a Warning Label-style FOPL would privilege Chile as a trading partner, this manager reframed FOPL as a food security issue by inferring the low levels of food production in most Caribbean islands:

-“If this was implemented, then every product imported from the US, Great Britain, or Canada, that does not comply, would automatically have to be exempted or else you would die of starvation.”
-(Distributor, SKN)

-This distributor was adamant that without exempting US, UK, and Canadian suppliers’ compliance with FOPL, there would simply not be enough food available to support the country’s population.
+The distributor was adamant that without exempting US, UK, and Canadian suppliers’ compliance with FOPL, there would simply not be enough food available, again suggesting that there was no scenario where these suppliers might simply comply with new labelling requirements.
 Going without food imports from traditional suppliers was especially sensitive because of the English-speaking Caribbean’s historical-cultural association with the UK and the cultural attraction to the US.
-In each study country, committee members explicitly discussed consumers’ desires to eat foods from these two regions over foods that may be imported from Chile or other South American countries.
-Foods from the UK and US were framed as superior, reinforcing the argument that Chile should not receive a trade advantage: if a trade advantage must be provided, it would be preferable to provide that to one of the more traditional trade partners.
+In each study country, committee members explicitly discussed consumers’ desires to eat foods from these two regions over foods that may be imported from Chile or other South American countries, which is described in more detail below.
+In this case, if a trade advantage must be provided (or in other words, if a labelling scheme must be implemented) participants often thought it would be preferable to use a labelling scheme from a more established trade partner.

 “And they have to look and see, where do we do our trade business with?
 Are we doing our trade business with Chile?
 Are we doing trade business with businesses that subscribe to the Chilean model?
 Or is our trade partner, our largest trade partner the United States?
 Where do we get our aid from?
 Not from Chile.”
-(Distributor, SKN)
+Distributor, SKN (12/08/19)

-While importers and distributors were the most outspoken about this issue, arguing against FOPL because of its privileging of Chilean suppliers was also relayed by other, non-industry stakeholders on the national committees as both inconceivable and somewhat baffling.
-Non-industry committee members were often unclear on why the ‘Chilean format’ (as it was broadly referred to) had been chosen, demonstrating FOPL’s reframe, or frame-shift, as a trade problem rather than a health solution, as soon as it entered the standard setting process.
-Without clearly presenting the public policy health goals for choosing the Chilean format, the choice of a Chilean-style label was perceived by participants as rather baffling, even amongst those who were largely supportive of the idea of FOPL.
-Even health advocates on the committees – those who were generally supportive of FOPL – considered choosing a Chilean format a peculiar choice, making industry claims of an unfair trade advantage compelling even to those who were supportive of public health efforts.
+While importers and distributors were the most outspoken about this issue, emphasizing that FOPL would privilege Chilean suppliers, the framing was also picked up by other, non-industry stakeholders on the national committees as both inconceivable and somewhat baffling.
+Non-industry committee members were often unclear on why the ‘Chilean format’ (as it was broadly referred to) had been chosen, demonstrating the way that FOPL had been reframed as a trade problem, without its public health origins, as soon as it entered the standard setting process.
+Without a clear understanding of the public health policy goals for choosing the Chilean format, the decision was perceived by participants as baffling, even amongst those who were supportive of FOPL in general.
+Even health advocates on the committees considered choosing a Chilean labelling format to be somewhat peculiar, further reinforcing industry claims of an unfair trade advantage.

-Other committee members, including local manufacturers and cottage industry representatives recalled this as the most persuasive reason to oppose adoption of FOPL in CARICOM.
+Other committee members, including local manufacturers and cottage industry representatives agreed that going with a UK or US labelling system over Chilean labelling would make the most sense.
+Participant 29 (24/09/19) explained that local Jamaican manufacturers did not want to use a form of labelling that was in use in South America, since their primary exports were going to the UK and US.
+Manufacturers in Jamaica preferred to use the same label that was used in the UK (currently, the Multiple Traffic Lights) or the US (currently no FOPL).
+At the same time, industry actors were also concerned about the level of trade done with Chile compared to the UK and US:

+Right, so the thing about it is that [industry] said that they're not opposed to a Front of Package labeling system, because there are a number of labeling systems out there in the world.
+However, what [they] are opposed to is this particular system that we have selected… And why was the Chilean model [chosen when] we have low trade with Chile?
+[When the] principal trading partners outside of the region, [are the] UK, and the US…?
+Participant 1 (23/08/19)